 Some VoIP providers have a lot of features and are difficult to take in at first glance.
 Should you choose one of these, work through the systems first to teach your team when the time comes.

-Pricing is an integral factor for any small business, and VoIP providers don’t typically come cheap.
+Pricing is an integral factor for any small business, and VoIP providers don’t typically come cheap – however, there are some pretty affordable VoIP services worth checking out.
 Although you want to pick a plan that factors into your budget now, make sure it also scales well as your company grows.
 Some providers offer discounts based on the number of users who receive a line or extension.

 Frequently Asked Questions (FAQs) for Best VoIP Providers